CybOXProject/cyboxproject.github.io/getting-started/index.md

 ## Look through the Samples
 If you're like many people, there's no substitute for good sample data when working with a new language or tool.
-With each release of CybOX, the CybOX project provides a [samples download bundle](http://cybox.mitre.org/language/version2.1/#samples) for just that reason, containing short, use-case driven samples.
+The CybOX project provides a [set of samples](/samples) for just that reason, containing short, use-case driven examples.

 ## Next Steps
 Once you understand the core concepts of how CybOX works and have either the